See the hidden geometry inside every atom

 What This Series Gives You

-A clear, visual way to understand electrons, orbitals, and the architecture of molecules.
+A way to understand electrons, orbitals, and the architecture of molecules.

-• Why symmetry, motion, and energy work together to build everything
+- Why symmetry, motion, and energy build the material world

 Why I Wrote This Series

-I’ve always loved patterns — especially the ones that reveal how matter behaves.
+I’ve always loved patterns — the ones that reveal how matter behaves.

 Hi, I'm Juman.
 It's great to see you!